k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 ## How to Cite

 Katharina Großer, Marina Rukavitsyna, Jan Jürjens.
-"Evaluation of Templates for Requirements Documentation", 2023, DOI:
+"Evaluation of Templates for Requirements Documentation: Data-set and Sources", 2023, DOI:

 ## License